 - Sick children get very tired and need plenty of rest.
-Encourage your child to doze off when they need to, perhaps with a story read by you or on tape or CD.
+Encourage your child to doze off when they need to, perhaps with a story read by you or on a mobile device or CD.

 - Never fall asleep with a sick baby on the sofa with you, even if you're both exhausted.
 This increases the chances of sudden infant death syndrome (SIDS).

-Looking after a sick child, even for a couple of days, is exhausting.
+Looking after a sick child, even for a couple of days, can be exhausting.

 Get rest and sleep when you can, and try to get somebody else to take over every now and then to give you a break.